ctrlaltdeleon/infinitygauntlet/journal/journal-2020.md

 - What are the state and life cycle changes to `React`?
   - The need for class components has significantly lowered down since functional can just do the same with less code.
   - Instead of defining initial state in a constructor, we can use `React Hooks`, specifically `useState`.
-  - Instead of `componentDidMount` and `componentDidUpdate`, `useEffect`, which is part of `ReactHooks`, can manage changes made to the state.
+  - Instead of `componentDidMount` and `componentDidUpdate`, `useEffect`, which is part of `React Hooks`, can manage changes made to the state.
 - How to untrack files already added to `Git` when adding the `.gitignore` afterwards?
   - Commit all changes, including `.gitignore`.
   - `git rm -r --cached .`